Akshay-Sarda/Deep-Reinnforcement-Learning-Udacity/README.md

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.

+# Instructions:
+You need to execute Navigation.ipynb to get started with training your own agent.